Cancer (band): Black Faith and split (1994–1996)

 In 1994, Cancer left Vinyl Solution to sign to major label East West for worldwide distribution, one of the first death metal bands to do so.
 They entered Great Linford Studios in Milton Keynes, again with Simon Efemey at the helm, to record their fourth effort, Black Faith; the record was later mixed at Pink Floyd's Brittania Row Studios.
 Despite Stokes allegedly using a human thigh bone for percussion on "Temple Song", the record received decidedly mixed reviews; some compared the Black Faith material to mid-period Metallica, whilst others considered it a "poor man's Heartwork".
 Following a short European tour with support act Meshuggah, Cancer decided to call it a day, citing "a lack of faith from certain key individuals in the industry and Major Label Bullshit".

 Reunion (2013–present)

 On 12 September 2013, it was announced that the original lineup of Cancer was reuniting to promote their first three albums (To the Gory End, Death Shall Rise and The Sins of Mankind) which would be re-released by Cyclone Empire Records later that year.
 They were also planning to make a number of festival appearances, where they would only play songs from the aforementioned albums.

 On 22 September 2015, Cancer revealed on their Facebook page that they have been working on new material.
 In July 2018, they signed to Peaceville Records and would release their new album, tentatively titled Shadow Gripped, late in the year.
-In August 2018, Shadow Gripped was confirmed as the title of the band's next album, which was released on 2 November 2018.
+In August 2018, Shadow Gripped was confirmed as the title of the band's first studio album in 13 years, which was released on 2 November 2018.
+Their next studio album, Inverted World, is due for release on 25 April 2025.